ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&quot;Here is the record that the Honorable
+Here is the record that the Honorable
 Thomas H. Benton left behind him of
 a mother&#x27;s influence : &quot;My mother
 asked me never to use tobacco, f have